ben-manes/gradle-versions-plugin/README.md

 ### v0.57.0

-v0.58.0 routes the reporters through the build's logger and adds attribution lines to the reports:
+In v0.58.0, the reporters print through the build's logger, and attribution lines are added to the reports:

 > [!IMPORTANT]
 > * The console summary now prints at the lifecycle log level, so `--quiet`
 >   suppresses it.
 The report file is still written; read it, or drop
 >   `--quiet`, if a script was piping the console output (see
 >   [Report format](#report-format)).
-> * An entry may carry an indented attribution line naming the projects that
+> * An indented attribution line may be printed under an entry, showing the
->   declared a divergent version (see
+>   projects that declared a divergent version (see
 >   [Multi-project builds](#multi-project-builds)) or the configuration a
 >   plugin contributed it into (see
 >   [The `dependencyUpdates` task](#the-dependencyupdates-task)).
 A tool that
->   parses the plain text report line by line has to skip them; the JSON and
+>   parses the plain text report line by line has to skip them; the same
->   XML reports carry the same signal as fields instead.
+>   information appears as fields in the JSON and XML reports.

 ### v0.56.0

-v0.57.0 supports applying the settings plugin from an init script:
+In v0.57.0 the settings plugin can be applied from an init script:

 > [!IMPORTANT]
 > An init script that applies `VersionsPlugin` to `allprojects` reports per